linode/docs/docs/tools-reference/tools/use-killall-and-kill-to-stop-processes.md

 ## Find Running Processes

 You may use a utility like [htop](/docs/tools-reference/linux-system-administration-basics/#monitor-processes-memory-and-cpu-usage-with-htop) or `top` to view a real time list of process and their consumption of system resources.
-You may also use the `ps` command to view processes that are currently running and their PIDs.
+You may also use the `ps` command to view processes that are currently running and their PIDs:

     $ ps aux | grep "emacs"
     username  3896  0.0  2.2  56600 44468 ?
 Ss   Sep30   4:29 emacs